Achievable logoAchievable logo

 PEMDAS

-In short, we need to perform opposite operations:
+In short, you use opposite operations:

 Operation in the equation What we do to get rid of it